aquasecurity/trivy/docs/getting-started/quickstart.md

 ## Scan Misconfigurations

-Simply specify a directory containing IaC config files such as Terraform and Dockerfile.
+Simply specify a directory containing IaC files such as Terraform and Dockerfile.

 ```
 $ trivy config [IAC_CONFIG_DIR]